-Of everything, I felt like the Invite was the most important thing as it would set the precedent for the day.
+Of everything in my custom wedding stationery suite, I felt like the Invite was the most important thing as it would set the precedent for the day.
 Dan (my now husband) thought that featuring a picture of us with an animal face filter was a bit ‘out there’… but that was the name of the game for me!

 How did you make sure that your entire suite tied together as a whole?

 Not everything we did was perfectly ‘matching luggage’ – and I liked that.
 The custom wedding stationery kind of evolved as the vision for the wedding took shape.
 I used consistent fonts (Sweet Sans), plus some key colours, but because I wanted each piece to feel like it had personality and was right for the purpose, I flexed other elements to suit the space (photography, foil etc).

 What was the most difficult part about designing your stationery?

 Wondering what information to include was the most difficult thing for me!
 Half of me was thinking, keep it clean/simple and on a ‘need to know’ basis – which I mainly did.
 But then I realised that people have a lot of questions about weddings and coming to London, for example, so if I did it again (hopefully I won’t!) – I would have added a bit more detail!

 (P.S.
 If, like Caroline, you’re stuck for wordy etiquette, check out our guide to getting it right, here.)

 How did you choose your paper stocks?
 Did your papers influence any design decisions?